mkudija/mkudija.github.io/books/md/ReadingQuotes.md

 > As for me, with the exception of the Gospels, I no longer find anything in books.
 The Gospels are enough. <br> —St. Thérèse of Lisieux[^therese]

 [^therese]: Fr.
 Christopher Rengers O.F.M.Cap., [*The 35 Doctors of the Church*](https://www.amazon.com/35-Doctors-Church-Revised/dp/161890647X/ref=sr_1_1?keywords=the+35+doctors+of+the+church&qid=1583271865&sr=8-1) (Charlotte: TAN Books, 2014), 699.

+> The writer Umberto Eco belongs to that small class of scholars who are encyclopedic, insightful, and nondull.
+He is the owner of a large personal library (containing thirty thousand books), and separates visitors into two categories: those who react with "Wow!
+Signore *professore dottore* Eco, what a library you have!
+How many of these books have you read?" and the others—a very small minority—who get the point that a private library is not an ego-boosting appendage but a research tool.
+Read books are far less valuable than unread ones.
+The library should contain as much of *what you do not know* as your financial means, mortgage rates, and the currently tight real-estate market allow you to put there.
+You will accumulate more knowledge and more books as you grow older, and the growing number of unread books on the shelves will look at you menacingly.
+Indeed, the more you know, the larger the rows of unread books.
+Let us call this collection of unread books an *antilibrary*.[^taleb]

+[^taleb]: Nassum Nicholas Taleb, [*The Black Swan*]() (New York: Random House, 2007), 1.